Qyngshuk08/Meytah-Qonmoji/README.md

-## Meytah Quonmoji: A Meta Con-Lang
+## Meytah Qonmoji : A Meta Con-Lang

 ![M-removebg-preview_3_optimized](https://github.com/user-attachments/assets/d1d02395-cfdd-4de0-be96-18d6d20ce81f)

 **Introduction**

-Meytah Quonmoji is a unique language system that employs a minimalist approach to communication.
+Meytah Qonmoji is a unique language system that employs a minimalist approach to communication.
 It utilizes a limited set of symbols to express a wide range of concepts and emotions.
-This project aims to explore the potential of this language system by developing computational tools and techniques to analyze, generate, and translate Meytah Quonmoji texts.
+This project aims to explore the potential of this language system by developing computational tools and techniques to analyze, generate, and translate Meytah Qonmoji texts.

 **Key Objectives**